authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

   in the From: address has a BIMI record (or, if the message has a BIMI-Selector header that is covered by the DKIM-Signature, uses that to do the BIMI query in DNS).

-* If a BIMI record is found, the receiver then retrieves the BIMI certificate from the location that the BIMI record points to, and attempts to verify the BIMI cert using a trusted root certificate. .
+* If a BIMI record is found, the receiver then retrieves the VMC from the location that the BIMI record points to, and attempts to verify the VMC using a trusted root certificate. .

-* Upon successful verification of the cert, the receiver extracts the verified image file from the VMC.
+* Upon successful verification of the VMC, the receiver extracts the verified image from the VMC.
 If the SVG also passes the SVG validation steps then this is a successful BIMI verification.

 * If the BIMI verification does not pass then the MTA must not indicate to the MUA to show